 Students with academic interests that cannot be pursued adequately within an existing departmental concentration, certificate or interdisciplinary program may apply to the Independent Concentration Program.
 An applicant must have a strong overall academic record and is expected to develop a rigorous and coherent program of studies with the support of at least two faculty members.

 If you are interested in pursuing an independent concentration, you should prepare a preliminary proposal (200 word limit) which explains your initial thoughts on your Independent Concentration and the names of the two faculty members you hope would serve as your advisors.
-Once the document is complete, you should schedule a preliminary consultation with Dean Clayton Marsh.
-Please contact the dean’s assistant to schedule this meeting.
+Once the document is complete, you should schedule a preliminary consultation with your residential college dean.

 You must design a coherent program of studies, including at least eight upper-level courses and plans for junior and senior year independent work.
 In lieu of a departmental comprehensive examination, independent concentrators have an oral defense of their senior thesis — a discussion of the conclusions, methods and implications of the thesis research — with their two advisers.
 In addition, you must fulfill the University writing, foreign language and distribution requirements.

 Some of the recently completed independent concentrations include: Quantitive Neuroscience; Epistemology, Cognition, and Intelligent Systems; Journalism and Media Studies; and Cognitive Science.

 Your residential college dean acts as the departmental representative for independent concentrators.
 You will meet with your dean regularly to discuss your program.

 You are eligible to earn honors as an independent concentrator, based on your departmental courses, your junior independent work, your senior thesis and your oral defense.
 The deputy dean and your residential college dean will work with your faculty advisers and their departments to establish fair criteria for awarding honors.